Drywall Installation: The Complete DIY Guide

 Taping the Drywall

 Taping your drywall is the process of smoothing over any joins (where two panels meet) with plaster mix, also known in the drywall community as "mud".
-This is a final touch for the drywall installation process that will render the walls smooth and clean-edged.
+This is the final touch for the drywall installation process, rendering the walls smooth and clean-edged.

 Start by mixing your mud (or using a pre-mixed plaster) into a smooth, peanut butter-like texture.
 There should be no lumps.
 Use a clean, sharp metal spackle knife to pick up small quantities of mud, and smooth it over any exposed seams between panels.